-Wilton’s business community, town and local government, volunteer and non-profit organizations, town residents, and school staff and administrators are invited to celebrate the power of literacy by participating in Read Aloud Day, which is held in the spring and fall of each school year.
+Wilton’s business community, town and local government, volunteer and non-profit organizations, town residents, and school staff and administrators are invited to celebrate the power of literacy by participating in Read Aloud Day, which is held in the spring of each school year.

 Village Market generously sponsors the literacy initiative, contributing funds to provide book titles hand-selected by school librarians to each grade, which are donated to the school’s library, post-event.
 Read Aloud Day helps to fulfill WEF’s mission of enriching the educational initiatives and programs that enhance the learning of the town’s students.